 She has served an issue advocacy advisor to YG Network, supporting their efforts to train female center-right leaders, and in 2012 served as the communications advisor to Crossroads Generation, a Republican organization focused on winning the youth vote.
 For four years, she served on the board of America’s Future Foundation.

-Anderson appears regularly on programs such as CNN’s “Piers Morgan Live,” Fox News’ “The Kelly File,” and HBO’s “Real Time with Bill Maher.”
-She writes for U.S. News and World Report and Huffington Post Pollster about elections and trends in public opinion.
-She has also written for POLITICO, Campaigns & Elections magazine, National Review Online’s “The Corner,”New York Times.com’s “Room for Debate,” and The Orlando Sentinel.
+Anderson appears regularly on programs such as CNN’s “State of the Union,” ABC’s “This Week,” Fox News’ “The Kelly File,” and HBO’s “Real Time with Bill Maher.”
+She writes for about elections and trends in public opinion for POLITICO, U.S. News and World Report, Huffington Post Pollster Campaigns & Elections magazine, National Review Online’s “The Corner,”New York Times.com’s “Room for Debate,” and The Orlando Sentinel.

 She was a featured speaker at the Forbes Women’s Summit in May 2013, has been a panelist at events hosted by the American Enterprise Institute and the Bipartisan Policy Center, as well as at conferences such as South by Southwest Interactive (SXSWi).

 She has completed the Women’s Campaign School at Yale University.
 In 2002, she was appointed by Gov. Jeb Bush to the Florida Commemorative Quarter Committee.

 Kristen was born and raised in Orlando, FL and is a proud Florida Gator fan.